wireseo/tp/docs/DeveloperGuide.md

 the different flags that `ViewCommand` can parse.
 We use the `Flag` class to check for whether an input is valid and go on to parse the flag and return the correct `ViewCommand` object.

-#### 4.2.4 Path Execution of ViewMissionDeadlineCommand
+#### 4.2.4 Path Diagram of ViewMissionDeadlineCommand
 As there are many `ViewCommand` subclasses such as `ViewAllStudentsCommand` and `ViewConsultationsCommand`, we will only bring in one of them.
-In this and the following section, we will be using the `ViewMissionDeadlineCommand` as an example for the `ViewCommand` path execution and sequence diagram.
+In this and the following section, we will be using the `ViewMissionDeadlineCommand` as an example for the `ViewCommand` path diagram and sequence diagram.
 The diagram below demonstrates the expected path execution of `ViewMissionDeadlineCommand`.
 The other `ViewCommand` subclasses will execute similarly.